How Will You Manage Your Visitors’ Expectations?

 by Pam Parker

 - Communicate with potential visitors.
 Do it loud and make it clear.
-Do it on your website, in newsletters, on social media and directly with your followers via email, texts, phone messages and whatever you need to do to ensure your guests understand if and how things have changed at your site.
-Returning loyal fans might expect the same experiences they had a few years ago, but if you have reduced days/hours, changed ticketing, or require two-week lead times for tickets, your guests need to know before they show up at your door.
+Do it on your website, in newsletters and on social media.
+You can also communicate directly with your followers via email, texts and phone messages.
+The goal is to ensure your guests, especially returning guests, understand if and how things have changed at your site before they arrive.

 - Encourage safety.
-Post your health and wellness policies so that visitors know how you plan to protect them.
-Make it positive: Tell them what you are doing to keep them safe: masks, sanitizer stations, plexiglass dividers, social distancing.
-Think of everything that can impact an experience.
-Make sure they also know your policies on pets and service animals.
+Post your health and wellness policies so that visitors know how you plan to protect them and how to access your facility if they have special needs.
+Make sure you post all your policies on pets and service animals in advance.

 Marketing your destination on a budget?